 For those of you that like a clear, decent flow of water...

-If low, clear water is your thing... fish way up high when the lower Little Nestucca River is fishable.
+If really low, clear water is your thing... fish the upper Little Nestucca River when the Big Nestucca is running 6' or less.

-I've caught Sea-Run Cutthroat and summer steelhead fishing up here this time of year.
+I've caught Sea-Run Cutthroat and Summer Steelhead fishing up here this time of year.
 Little Nestucca Summer Steelhead will have a red stripe but they retain some glimmer, unlike "dark" Winter Steelhead.
+If they're mating on the spawning beds... leave them alone.

 Here's an option, using the Big Nestucca River as a guage, If it's 8' and dropping!